gi-bielefeld/plast/README.md

 ## Requirements

-PLAST builds a **compacted, colored de Bruijn graph** from given input genomes using the API of [Bifrost](https://github.com/pmelsted/bifrost).
+PLAST builds a **compacted, colored de Bruijn graph** from given input genomes using the API of [Bifrost](https://github.com/pmelsted/bifrost)[^1].
 Apart from the requirements of Bifrost (c++ and cmake), there are no further strict dependencies.

 Parameter estimations for alignment statistics can be done using a workflow that requires a running version of [snakemake](https://snakemake.readthedocs.io/en/stable/) and the additional packages [matplotlib](https://matplotlib.org) and [scipy](https://www.scipy.org).

+[^1]: Currently, we are experiencing problems with newer versions of Bifrost (starting from commit d238263a99f0dd2d590e11b558ed8ae771177a75) on some operating systems.
+We are working on a solution for this issue.

 ## Compilation